Definition of Domestic Abuse

 Please see the advice of Women’s Aid for more information and support.

 The current restrictions in place due to Covid-19 mean that most employees are not seeing staff face-to-face, therefore it may be more difficult to spot some of the usual signs of domestic abuse.

-One thing managers can do is check in staff members regularly via phone / video call.
+One thing managers can do is check in staff members regularly via phone or video call.
 Be aware that others could be listening – stick to general welfare questions and make a note of any concerns to avoid putting the employee at further risk.

-Business in the Community and PHE has published a domestic abuse toolkit providing further guidance on how employers can support those affected by it.
+Business in the Community and PHE has published a domestic abuse toolkit providing guidance on how employers can support those affected by it.

 Humberside Police Non-emergency – 101

 North East Lincolnshire Women’s Aid (supporting men and women) – 01472 575757

 National Domestic Violence Helpline – 0808 2000 247

 The Samaritans – Freephone 116 123 or Local 01472 353111